nikitavoloboev/data/readme.md

 Inspired by [this](https://yoshuawuyts.gitbooks.io/knowledge/content/).
 I want to keep [my own version of a knowledge index](https://nikitavoloboev.gitbooks.io/knowledge/content/) that both I and other people can search over and use.

-Unlike [my mind maps](meta/my-mind.md) and [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) that searches over these mind maps.
-I want this to be a more official knowledge index and a reference for things I know that I find useful to reference back to.

 <h1 align="center"> Using the Wiki Well 🔍</h1>

 In the left corner you can make searches for what content I have already indexed or you can simply explore the tree view to the left.